green-coding-solutions/documentation/content/en/docs/prologue/introduction.md

 ---
 title: "Introduction"
 description: "The Green Metrics Tool is a wholistic framework to measure the energy / CO2 of your application."
-lead: "The Green Metrics Tool is a holistic framework to measure the energy / CO2 of your application."
 date: 2022-06-15T08:49:15+00:00
 toc: true
 weight: 101